UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 > I'm using ssh.
 You will probably see an `https` link.

-We can use these git commands to link the git-workshop repository we have been working on in `Basic Git` and `Branching and Merging`.
+We can use these Git commands to link the git-workshop repository we have been working on in `Basic Git` and `Branching and Merging`.
 Make sure you are in your git-workshop directory for the next sections.

 ## Make sure you are on the master branch before continuing